abinit/abinit/doc/tutorial/gwr1.md

 robot = GwrRobot.from_files(filepaths)
 #print(robot)

+kpoint = (0, 0, 0)
-df_dirgaps = robot.get_dirgaps_dataframe()
+df_dirgaps = robot.get_dirgaps_dataframe(kpoint=kpoint)
 print(df_dirgaps)

-kpoint = (0, 0, 0)
-spin = 0
 ```

 ### How to compute an interpolated band structure with GWR

-In this last part of the tutorial, we discuss how to interpolate the QP corrections
+In this last section of the tutorial, we discuss how to interpolate the QP corrections
-along an arbitrary $\kk$-path using the star-function method discussed in
+along an arbitrary $\kk$-path using the star-function method already discussed in
 [this section](tutorial/eph_intro/#star-function-interpolation-of-the-ks-eigenvalues) of the EPH introduction.

-First of all, we need to compute QP corrections for all the $\kk$-points in the IBZ.
+First of all, we need to compute the QP corrections for all the $\kk$-points in the IBZ.
 This is what is done in the following input:

 {% dialog tests/tutorial/Input/tgwr_5.abi %}